eth-library/fylr-publish-datacite-plugin/documentation.md

         └── register-doi.js    # The one and only script (Node.js, no deps)
 ```

-Everything inside `server/` and `l10n/`, plus the renamed `manifest.master.yml → manifest.yml`, ends up in the zip.
+Everything inside `server/` and `l10n/`, plus the processed `manifest.master.yml → manifest.yml`, ends up in the zip.

 ## Build and Release